scherroman/TweetMapAnsible/README.md

 # NodeTweetAnsible

-Note: The below setup assumes a server running Ubuntu-14.04.
+The below setup assumes a server running Ubuntu-14.04.

 ## Setting up the Master Load Balancer from scratch:
 1. SETUP ANSIBLE: